Courses and Programmes in English

 What is it like to be a master student at the department of Cultural Anthropology and Ethnology?

-As a master student at the department of Cultural Anthropology and Ethnology, you will take advanced courses in your field of study and bordering subjects.
+As a master student at the department of Cultural Anthropology and Ethnology, you will take advanced courses in your field of study and at the Faculty of Arts.

 An important part of the master’s programmes of the department is the master thesis.
 The thesis is a minor research project, where you have the opportunity to focus on a topic of your choice.
 Under guidance of one of the department’s researchers as supervisor, you work independently to collect and analyze data in a scientific way.
 You will have 45 ECTS worth of thesis writing during the programme, and become specialized in the topic you choose to write about.
 This is a chance to deepen you competences for the career path you are interested in.
 In the Diva-portal you can read master theses written by prior students in ethnology and cultural anthropology.

 Ethnologists and anthropologists work with qualitative research methods and ethnography.
 In order to practice those skills, you will carry out a fieldwork or archive studies for 1-2 months.
 The data you collect during fieldwork, is used for your master thesis.
 Fieldwork can be conducted anywhere in the world, and the department has researchers with experience from a wide range of countries, from Siberia to Argentina.
 You can read more about an earlier master student’s fieldwork in Japan here.

 There are a number of stipends that are open for students to apply for, in order to cover costs in connection to fieldwork, participation in conferences etc. Read more about the stipends and scholarships.

 To do an internship at an organization, government agency or company can be a bridge between your studies and your future career.
 There are also students who combine an internship with the topic of their thesis, as a way to deepen the fieldwork.
 A former student who did his internship through Erasmus+, has written about the process.